Apollo's Song: Plot

 Shogo Chikaishi (近石昭吾) is a boy whose single mother never knew his father as he was born after a series of affairs.
 An unintended child, his mother beat him whenever he witnessed love and tenderness.
 This leads to Shogo killing various animals upon seeing their love.
 Because of this, Shogo is taken to a mental institute.
 After a shock therapy, Shogo has an out-of-body experience and he meets the Greek goddess of wisdom Athena, who subjugates him to experience love across different periods for the rest of eternity, dying repeatedly until he can one day understand the true meaning of love.

 In his first experience, Shogo is in Nazi Germany as a German stormtrooper, where he falls in love with the Jewish woman named Elise.
-Shogo helps her to escape, but she shoots him when she discovers her parents were killed.
-Wounded, Shogo can shoot and kill the soldiers who beat Elise.
+Shogo helps her to escape, but she shoots him when she discovers that her parents have been killed.
+Succumbing to his wound, Shogo can shoot and kill the soldiers who beat Elise.
 They then die side by side as they declare their love for one another, but the next morning, a search party eventually finds the dead soldiers and Elise, carrying her away from a dying Shogo.
 When he wakes up at the clinic, Shogo is hypnotized and has a vision of an idyllic island he inhabits with a photographer named Naomi, after their plane crashes and gets stranded on the island filled with pairs of animals.
 After some time, Shogo and Naomi see a ship in the distance that comes to help any inhabitants on the island.
 Shogo asks them to take the animals, but the Crewmen, not wanting to care for the animals, begin shooting them as conflict with the animals ensues, and Naomi is killed by a stray bullet, leaving Shogo and the animals perish after the believed-to-be-dormant volcano erupts.